 Jonathan Bossenger, WordPress Developer Advocate, WordPress Developer Blog

-And the MCP Adapter documentation makes it plain: "if your code already registers abilities, you are one step away from letting an AI agent use them."
+The MCP Adapter documentation puts it plainly: "if your code already registers abilities, you are one step away from letting an AI agent use them."

 This is WordPress positioning itself as AI-ready infrastructure.
 Not a chatbot bolted onto the sidebar.
 Not an "AI content generator" plugin.
-Actual, standards-based integration that lets external AI systems work with WordPress the same way they work with GitHub, Slack, or any other MCP-compatible service.
+Standards-based integration that lets external AI systems work with WordPress the same way they work with GitHub, Slack or any other MCP-compatible service.
+We've since published a hands-on look at how the AI Connectors work in Beta 2, with working code examples.

 Real-Time Collaboration: Impressive, With a Catch

 The feature everyone's been waiting for is real-time collaboration.
-Multiple users editing the same post at the same time, with live cursors and instant updates.
+Multiple users editing the same post simultaneously, with live cursors and instant updates.
 Google Docs in your WordPress editor.

 Gutenberg lead architect Matias Ventura flagged this as the top priority in his Planning for 7.0 post in December.
-The editor-side work is reported to be in good shape, with defined UI and diffing mechanics ready for testing.
+The editor-side work is reportedly in good shape, with defined UI and diffing mechanics ready for testing.

-But there's a catch that most previews gloss over.
+But there's a catch most previews gloss over.

-That said, for managed hosting environments (including 365i's WordPress hosting), this should work well out of the box.
-It's the budget shared hosting crowd who'll feel the limitation.
+For managed hosting environments (including 365i's WordPress hosting and managed cloud servers), this should work well out of the box.
+It's budget shared hosting where you'll feel the limitation.

 The Admin Gets a Fresh Coat of Paint